Phone 4044 3253 or contact via email email@example.com

 - Nature Based Learning Grant: Apply for up to $2,000 from Council to help fund your school's next nature-based excursion.

 - Cairns District Schools Science and Environmental Sustainability Enrichment Program: Council supports this Holloways Beach Environmental Education Centre program which partners talented Year 5 science students with industry mentors to develop sustainability projects in their schools and community.

 To borrow, order or find out more, contact firstname.lastname@example.org

 - Solar Tool Kit: Schools can borrow this portable solar panel briefcase to help students learn about renewable energy.
 The kit features a fan, radio, fluorescent lamp, buzzer and energy monitor.

 - Reef Stencils: Made from old street signs, these can be used for chalk art or reverse graffiti (pressure cleaning) to encourage responsible litter disposal.
 The stencils include messages such as ‘bin your butts’ and ‘only rain down this drain’.
 The stencils help badge your school drains and gutters with turtle and fish stencils to create a visual connection between the land and the sea.

 - Cool Homes Guide: Assists students to learn about tropical building design principles, crucial for emerging builders and architects in the region.
 The Guide may also assist students entering the Tropical Architecture Awards facilitated by the Business Liaison Association.

 - Reef Guardian Schools: This Great Barrier Reef Marine Park Authority program fosters awareness, understanding and appreciation for the Reef and its connected ecosystems.
 It helps connect students with community projects and has a suite of resources available.

 - Australian Association for Environmental Education: Australia's peak professional body for Environmental Educators, with resources, professional development and networking opportunities available.

 A community Clean Up is a great way to bring your community together for a cause that boosts community pride and creates a litter-free environment.

-There are three types of Clean Ups held in the region:
+There are three types of Clean Ups that Council supports:

 Great Northern Clean Up